spotinst/help/src/docs/spot-pc/getting-started/onboarding-workflow/README.md

 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow-04.png" target="_blank"><img src="/spot-pc/_media/onboarding-workflow-04.png" alt="Click to Enlarge" width="500"> </a>

 ## Authorize Spot PC Discovery
 Spot PC uses an Azure Enterprise application to discover the existing Azure tenant's networks and to locate the AD DC (or Azure AD Domain Service).
-Deploying this eEnterprise App requires an additional permissions grant by the Azure admin account.
+Deploying this Enterprise App requires an additional permission set be granted by the Azure admin account.

 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow-05.png" target="_blank"><img src="/spot-pc/_media/onboarding-workflow-05.png" alt="Click to Enlarge" width="500"> </a>

 ## Select an Azure Region and Define Network
 Select an appropriate Azure Region.
 This [Microsoft Tool](https://azure.microsoft.com/en-us/services/virtual-desktop/assessment/) can estimate end user experienced based on region.

 Not all Azure regions can support all Spot PC configurations.
-Regions with the best support are show as "Spot PC Recommended."
+Regions with the best support are shown as "Spot PC Recommended."
 Limited regions may be unable to support larger environments and/or GPU enabled workloads.
-Consult with the Spot PC onboarding team if you'd like to select a limited region to confirm it can support your
+Consult with the Spot PC onboarding team if you'd like to select a limited region to confirm it can support your use case.

 In addition to end user experience, consideration should be made to locate the Spot PC environment near other Azure resources such as hosted domain controllers, existing data storage and/or line of business application services.

 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow-06.png" target="_blank"><img src="/spot-pc/_media/onboarding-workflow-06.png" alt="Click to Enlarge" width="500"> </a>

 ### Initialization Progress
 After the region is selected, the initialization of the tenant begins.
-Several resources are created by Spot PS in the Spot PC Azure subscription.
+Several resources are created by Spot PC in the Spot PC Azure subscription.
 This step can take several minutes.
 Progress is shown to the right under "Initialization Logs".
 The next step in the wizard can not begin until this initialization process finishes.

 <a href="https://docs.spot.io/spot-pc/_media/onboarding-workflow-03.png" target="_blank"><img src="/spot-pc/_media/onboarding-workflow-03.png" alt="Click to Enlarge" width="500"> </a>